everaccountable/easy_prefs/README.md

 - **Thread Safety:** Read and write from multiple threads without worry.
 - **Easy Unit Testing:** The library is designed to play well with your unit tests.

+### Limitations:
-**Note:** This library is NOT intended to store large quantities of data.
+- NOT intended to store large quantities of data.
 All data is cached in memory, and the entire file is rewritten on each save.
 Use a full database for heavy data storage.
+- Writes happen on whatever thread you use when you save the data.
+This is a blocking operation.
+In the future we may make it save from a background thread.
+- Currently we don't make any guarantee about which version will be written when multiple threads write at the same time.

 ## Example